kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 ## In-order traversal

-The main motivation behind using a threaded binary tree over a simpler and smaller standard binary tree is to increase the speed of in-order traversal of the tree.
+The main motivation behind using a threaded binary tree over a simpler and smaller standard binary tree is to increase the speed of an in-order traversal of the tree.
 An in-order traversal of a binary tree visits the nodes in the order in which they are stored, which matches the underlying ordering of a [binary search tree](../Binary Search Tree/).
+Thus threaded binary trees are almost always binary search trees too.
 The idea is to visit all the left children of a node first, then visit the node itself, and visit the left children last.

-In-order traversal of any binary tree generally goes as follows (using Swift syntax):
+An in-order traversal of any binary tree generally goes as follows (using Swift syntax):

 ```swift